destrixapp/docs/docs/Commands/parameters.md

 A team color of a team in the game. -->

 ## Special Use-cases
+### Keep a parameter unchanged
+You can use the `~` key to replace a parameter if you do not wish to change it, and the parameter is not required.
+Most commands support this.

 ### Two string parameters next to eachother.
 If a command requires or can recieve 2 or more string paramaters consecutively, separate them with '||'.
 For example, `/ban @1Wolfite This is the reason||This is the moderator note`.